adwik-wiz/CNN/README.md

 # CNN
-I develope some CNN models with various experiment showing benefits of following techniques:
+I developed some CNN models with various experiment showing benefits of following techniques:

-Increasing number of filters in convolution layers.
+1) Increasing number of filters in convolution layers.
-Increasing number of convolution layers.
+2) Increasing number of convolution layers.
-Taking advantages of Dropout layers.
+3) Taking advantages of Dropout layers.
-Taking advantages of Data augmentation.
+4) Taking advantages of Data augmentation.
-Taking advantages of Batch norm layers.
+5) Taking advantages of Batch norm layers.